asfed/stockprediction/README.md

 Please note, that the dataset is zipped due to Github file size restrictions.
 Feel free to clone and fork! :)

 If you need any help in developing deep learning models in Python and TensorFlow contact my ["data science consulting company STATWORX"](https://www.statworx.com/de/data-science/).

+# How to run

+pip3 install -r requirements.txt

+python3 02_code/stockprediction.py

+or

+./start.sh